 What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

-- Raising myeloma awareness among medical students, with a focus on its impact on African Americans
+• Raising myeloma awareness among medical students, with a focus on its impact on African Americans

-- Supporting innovative health disparities projects in myeloma
+• Supporting innovative health disparities projects in myeloma

-- Providing mentorship with myeloma experts
+• Providing mentorship with myeloma experts

-- Creating a supportive community of mentors and mentees
+• Creating a supportive community of mentors and mentees

 Spearheading the scholars’ program is IMF Chief Medical Officer Dr. Joseph Mikhael, who leads the IMF’s M-Power Project.
-As brand-new program launched by the IMF in collaboration with the National Medical Association and the W. Montague Cobb Institute (their research arm), the Medical Student Scholars for Health Equity in Myeloma Mentoring Program pairs medical students of minority backgrounds with myeloma experts to conduct research on health disparities for six months.
+The program launched by the IMF in collaboration with the National Medical Association and the W. Montague Cobb Institute (their research arm), the Medical Student Scholars for Health Equity in Myeloma Mentoring Program pairs medical students of minority backgrounds with myeloma experts to conduct research on health disparities for six months.

 Its objectives include:

-- educating individuals from minority communities about multiple myeloma,
+• Educating individuals from minority communities about multiple myeloma,

-- engaging those communities at the earliest level of their training to gain a deeper understanding of the disease, and
+• Engaging those communities at the earliest level of their training to gain a deeper understanding of the disease, and

-- improving sensitivities toward diagnosis, as well as disparities in myeloma and patient care.
+• Improving sensitivities toward diagnosis, as well as disparities in myeloma and patient care.

 The hope is these medical students can take this knowledge with them, whether they choose to become a myeloma expert, or to pursue a different discipline.